Improving Data Efficiency for LLM Reinforcement Fine-tuning Through Difficulty-targeted Online Data Selection and Rollout Replay: Method

 \subsection{Rollout Replay}

 To further improve data efficiency, we aim to reduce the \textbf{time cost of each training step}.
-Since rollout generation is one of the most expensive components, we adopt a \textit{rollout replay} mechanism.
+Since rollout generation is one of the most expensive components, we adopt a \textit{rollout replay} mechanism, inspired by experience replay in traditional RL.
 Specifically, at each training step, we generate new rollouts for only a fraction $\delta B$ of the batch, where $\delta \in (0, 1]$, and fill the remaining $(1 - \delta) B$ samples using recent rollouts sampled from a FIFO replay buffer $\mathcal{D}_{\text{replay}}$ with capacity $C$.

 However, naively reusing past rollouts introduces bias into the policy gradient estimation, as the data is no longer drawn from the current policy.
 This mismatch can lead to unstable training and performance degradation~\citep{meng2023off}.
-Inspired by off-policy variants of PPO~\cite{queeney2021generalized}, we propose a modified GRPO loss using importance sampling with respect to the behavior policy $\pi_{\text{behavior}}$ \textit{under which the rollouts stored in the buffer were originally collected}:
+Inspired by off-policy variants of PPO~\cite{queeney2021generalized}, we propose a modified GRPO loss using importance sampling with respect to the behavior policy $\pi_{\theta_{\text{behavior}}}$ \textit{under which the rollouts stored in the buffer were originally collected}: